-My creative journey is a long, not so interesting one so I won’t bore you with the details.
-Instead, I want to tell you a story about loneliness and struggle and how it led to purpose.
+My creative journey is special and words on a page won't do it justice.
+So instead, I want to share a story about loneliness and struggle and how it led to purpose.

 I was never a confident person when it came to my work or editing style.
 People who’d seen it would rave about how it was so “bright and airy” and that it made them very “happy”.
 Little did they know that it was because I was lacking a sense of happiness in my life.